 or email here – or talk to us after Mass on Sunday.

 Lay readers are an important demonstration that members of the congregation are more than passive attenders at a service.
 They are part of the service, part of the sacrament.

-Click on the link to see the Reading Rota for Immaculate Conception, Clevedon – co-ordinator contact Parish Office tel: Tel: 01275 873205
+Click on the link to see the Reading Rota for Clevedon – if you have any questions about this rota, please contact the Parish Office (01275 873205)

 Click on the link for the Reading Rota for Yatton